Puffycheeses/MintBlog/README.md

 Install
 -
-1. Move the directory `MintBlog` to your web servers directory and rename it to whatever you want
+1. `git clone https://github.com/Puffycheeses/MintBlog.git` into your web server's directory
 2. Create a file called `posts.json` in `Data` and follow the `README` in the `Data` directory
 3. Visit the webpage